-- Prerequisites: Experience with computers and programming abilities for undergraduate certificates; bachelor's degree in a related field for graduate certificates.
+To enroll, experience with computers and programming abilities is needed for undergraduate certificates.
+A bachelor's degree in a related field is required for graduate certificates.
 Regardless of which you pursue, these certificates can typically be completed in about two years.

 Undergraduate Certificate in Database Administration